The 5 risks of off-plan real estate investments

 It’s common for most off-plan properties to have completion dates but then they are rarely met.
 Most of these projects surpass the expected duration of construction by even months.
 This is where you seek legal advice.
 You even have a right to terminate the contract if it takes longer than estimated.

-Developers often hide some charges that may affect your budget in future.some of these could add up to 10% of the selling price.
+Developers often hide some charges that may affect your budget in the future.some of these could add up to 10% of the selling price.
 Beyond paying the deposit and applying for the mortgage, there are other costs that you may want to confirm with your developer.
-These charges include:
+These charges include: The 5 risks of off-plan real estate investments

 - Stamp duty fee